taiyoproj/taiyo/docs/clients/models.md

     article = Article(
         title="Title",
         author="Author",
-        views="not a number"  # ✗ Should be int
+        views="not a number",  # ✗ Should be int
     )
 except ValidationError as e:
     print(f"Validation error: {e}")